gaggi4734/venturenet/README.md

 Using command prompt change your working directory to project folder

 Step 4:
-For running it on web browser run the below command: ionic serve
+For running it on web browser, run this command: ionic serve

 For running it on mobile :
-Attach your android phone with the system using USB, make sure that debugging is ON in your android phone and run the below command. ionic run android
+Attach your android phone with the system using USB, make sure that debugging is ON in your android phone and run this command. ionic run android

 Note : Its hybrid smartphone app, you can use it on iphone also.